sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 Here we specify the docker image we want to start from, often this will be an operating system, e.g. `FROM ubuntu` or even `FROM amazonlinux`.

-There's also a special image called `scratch` which you might see, this is actually no image at all.
+There's also a special image called `scratch`, this is actually no image at all.
 It's often used with Go based programs to make a _very_ small image.

-There's no need to reinvent the wheel, do take a look for existing offical images so you only need to add your configuration.
-The `nginx` and `golang` images are two great examples that you can build on top of.
+Try not to reinvent the wheel, do take a look for [existing offical images](https://hub.docker.com/explore/) so you only need to add your configuration.
+The `nginx` and `golang` images are two great examples that you can get started with.

 ### `RUN`

-When we want to run a command to do _something_ when building the image we use the `RUN` directive.
+When we want to do _something_ when building the image we use the `RUN` directive.

 You can pass it a shell command to run.

-For example, `RUN apt-get install httpd`, which should then install Apache httpd in the image.
+For example, `RUN apt-get install httpd`, which would then install Apache httpd in the image.

 ### `COPY`